Town devastated by Saddam Hussein suffers again after deadly quake

 Gallery: Deadly Earthquake Rocks Iran-Iraq Border

-The quake killed 430 people in Iran and injured 7,460, state media reported Tuesday.
+The quake killed 530 people in Iran and injured 8,000 others, state media reported Tuesday.
 Most of the injuries were minor with fewer than 1,000 still hospitalized, Iran's crisis management headquarters spokesman Behnam Saeedi told state TV.

 Houses in Iranian villages are often made of concrete blocks or mud bricks that can crumble and collapse in a strong quake.
 Many of the heavily damaged complexes in Sarpol-e-Zahab were part of construction projects built under former hard-line President Mahmoud Ahmadinejad.